-Your computer is connected to a Wi-Fi network, but you don’t remember the password that you had previously used to connect to the Wi-Fi network.
-Possibly you forgot the password or maybe the network administrator entered it directly without revealing the authentic password for you.
+Your computer is connected to a Wi-Fi network and it is not working properly due to some reasons, so before you do anything else, you should check your internet speed to see if everything is up to speed and then try all sorts of troubleshooting tricks to fix the network.
+Now you have removed the Wi-Fi network details and want to connect again to the same network but you don’t remember the password that you had previously used to connect to the Wi-Fi network.
+Possibly, you forgot the password or maybe the network administrator entered it directly without revealing the authentic password for you.

 Now, you would like to connect a second device, like your smartphone or tablet, to the same Wi-Fi network but the question is how do you find out the password?